oscarsangpa/food-stand/README.md

 + Next.js
 + MySQL as a database
 + Tailwind CSS for styles
-+ SWR for add and approve order in real time
++ SWR for add and approve orders in real time